KomodoPlatform/komodo-wallet-mobile/integration_test/README.md

 ## 3. How to run tests

 ### 3.1.
 Mac + iOS (physical iPhone)
+> Before you begin, delete all previously installed versions of application from device

 #### 3.1.1.
 Create Wallet
  - Open terminal in the project's root folder
  - Connect real device and replace the `device_id` with the device's id in ./execute_integration.sh